 If an edging is required, it can be constructed at this stage or left until the rest of the paving is in place.
 Brick edgings, plain or decorative edging kerbs , kerbs or cobbles laid lengthways are all suitable.

-As already mentioned, this is not always required for a path or patio unless there is concern regarding the suitability of the sub-grade (see comments above regarding topsoil ).
-However, any low spots can be filled with crushed hardcore, crushed stone or compacted bedding material - see below .
+As already mentioned, this is not always required for a path or patio when there is an existing suitable sub-base, base or hard, reliable sub-grade, but it is always better to have a layer of sub-base material than to omit it.
+When there is any concern whatsoever regarding the suitability of the sub-grade (see comments above regarding topsoil ) a layer of sub-base material, at least 100mm compacted thickness, should be used.
+On those smaller projects where a decision is made to risk it and leave out the sub-base, any low spots can be filled with crushed hardcore, crushed stone or compacted bedding material - see below .

 If the area to be paved is such that it requires raising or elevating to a higher level, then the uplift should be constructed by including or adding to the sub-base layer, not by increasing the thickness of the bedding layer.

-For driveway or other heavy use, the sub-base layer is the load bearing layer, and should be at least 100mm thick, minimum.
-For public footpaths, this may sometimes be reduced to 75mm, or increased to 150mm or more to give added protection to underground services.
+For driveway or other heavy use, the sub-base layer is the load bearing layer, and should be at least 100mm thick as a minimum, 150mm preferred.
+For public footpaths, the minimum is 100mm, increased to 150mm or more to give added protection to underground services.

 Alternatively, the flags can be laid directly onto a mass concrete sub-base , but be prepared to work fast to cover the ground before the concrete sets!